vegas-viz/Vegas/README.md

 ## Spark integration

 Vegas comes with an optional extension package that makes it easier to work with Spark DataFrames.
-First you'll need an extra import
+First, you'll need an extra import

 ```sbt
 libraryDependencies += "org.vegas-viz" %% "vegas-spark" % "{vegas-version}"